MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - **Operations SLO**.
 The workload team has developed good DevOps culture by following Well-Architected Framework principles for Operational Excellence.
 They deploy cloud resources, configuration, and code every sprint.

     Deployments are considered a risk because of they can cause a running system to be unstable.
 There might be errors as a result of TLS certificate updates, DNS changes, tool errors.
-They also consider potential down time caused because of emergency fixes.
-They budget 20 minutes of monthly downtime, which is approximately 99.98% availability.
+They also consider potential downtime caused because of emergency fixes.
+They budget a total of 20 minutes of monthly downtime, which is approximately 99.98% availability.

+    Maintenance windows are designated time periods during which system maintenance or updates occur.
+The API is mostly unused for approximately four hours each day.
+To reduce the risk of unavailability, the team can schedule maintenance tasks during those less active hours.
+This approach would lead to a higher SLO, but they've decided not to include the maintenance window as part of their SLO.

     > Composite SLO based on operations availability: 99.95% per month.